 (A column, whereas, you the reader may ask questions about camping, cooking, hunting, fishing, and living in our Great Waynedale Outdoors.)

-Q – Where can I go to shoot my gun?
+Q – Where can we go to enjoy primitive camping?